Website: no longer online - view screenshots

 Dates: May-July 2015, November 2015

 Brief: In 2015 the New Zealand Teachers Council was re-structured, re-named and re-branded and became the Education Council of Aotearoa New Zealand.
-The organisation - an independent statutory body supported by the Ministry of Education - is the new professional organisation for teachers.
-They represent all teachers from early childhood education through to primary and secondary schooling in English and Māori medium schools.
+The organisation - an independent statutory body supported by the Ministry of Education - became the new professional organisation for teachers.
+They represented all teachers from early childhood education through to primary and secondary schooling in English and Māori medium schools.

-The Education Council provides leadership and helps strengthen the regulatory framework and disciplinary regime for teaching.
-They aim to boost the status of teaching, strengthening accountability and bringing consistently high standards across the education system.
+The Education Council provided leadership and helped strengthen the regulatory framework and disciplinary regime for teaching.
+They aimed to boost the status of teaching, strengthening accountability and bringing consistently high standards across the education system.